AI Recruitment Software Cost in 2026

 AI recruitment software typically runs $120 to $450 per recruiter per month.
-Here is what drives the range, what is hidden in quotes, and how to budget honestly.
+What drives the range, what is hidden in quotes, how to budget honestly.

 AI recruitment software in 2026 typically runs $120 to $450 per recruiter per month, with the spread driven mostly by which capabilities are bundled in the base plan and which are sold as premium add-ons.
 The headline number is rarely what a buyer ends up paying.
 The honest budgeting exercise is to model the total cost of ownership against the cost of the stack you are replacing.